tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/回源配置/回源 URL 重写_intl_en.md

 ## Configuration Samples:

-If the **Origin URL Rewrite Configuration** of the acceleration domain name `www.test.com` is as follows:
+Suppose the **Origin URL Rewrite Configuration** of the acceleration domain name `www.test.com` is as follows:
 ![](https://main.qcloudimg.com/raw/4797e184e62c1abd5ed3cf1d1091f3fb.png)

-Then the actual origin-pull will be as follows:
+Then

-- Pull the origin server to request `www.test.com/test/`, `www.test.com/newtest/` will be actually requested.
+- The origin-pull request `www.test.com/test/` wil be changed to `www.test.com/newtest/`.
-- Pull the origin server to request `www.test.com/test/a.jpg`, `www.newtest.com/newtest/a.jpg` will be actually requested.
+- The origin-pull request `www.test.com/test/a.jpg` will be changed to `www.newtest.com/newtest/a.jpg`.